spookylukey/django-views-the-right-way/source/thepattern.rst

 everything in this guide will work exactly the same with ``render`` instead of ``TemplateResponse``).

-With that substitution, we've arrived at the pattern you'll want to memorise for
+With that substitution, we've arrived at the pattern you'll want to start with for views:
-views:

 .. code-block:: python